AktionLab/xhab-control-panel/README.md

 This setup guide assumes you are opertaing a bash terminal (or similar) in a Linux environment.

 First, install RVM, the Ruby version manager.
-Do this as your own user, not as root.
+The typical RVM installation is per-user, so you'll want to install this as your own user, not as root.

-    $ \curl -L https://get.rvm.io | bash -s stable --ruby
+    \curl -L https://get.rvm.io | bash -s stable --ruby

 RVM allows you to install different versions of Ruby on your machine, and to use specific versions for any given Ruby project.
 For this application, we are using Ruby version 1.9.3-p327.
 So, assuming RVM installed correctly, you can now install the specific version of ruby we're using: